dennisss/dacha/doc/keyboard/README.md

     - If 1U is 19.05mm
     - Total Key Width: 18.25U = 347.6625mm
     - Total Key Height: 6.5U = 123.82500mm

+- Center stabilizer rectangle requires 11.2mm by 7mm holes

+- OLED Dimensions
+    - Outer: 38.2mm by 12.2mm
+    - Center of pins is ~1.5mm from left side of PCB
+    - Center of first pin is ~2.25mm from top of bottom of PCB
+    - Display is inset by 5mm from left or right of PCB

+To be on, Gate must be < Source
+- Normally gate is 5V
+    - Source is slightly lower.
+    - When active,

 ## Firmware